Skip to contents

 • tail() and head() return n last or first frames of a moveVis frames object.

-• length() return length of moveVis frames, i.e. number of frames.
+• length() returns the length of moveVis frames, i.e. number of frames.

 • print() shows basic information about a moveVis frames object, i.e. number of frames, extent and more.